Zedespook/OneHellOfAButler-LethalCompanyMod/README.md

 ## What It Does

-The mod simply replaces the `ButlerUntuckKnifeSFX` with a custom sound effect from Black Butler when Sebastian says "I'm simply one hell of a butler".
+The mod simply replaces the `ButlerUntuckKnifeSFX` with a custom sound effect from Black Butler when Sebastian says, "I'm simply one hell of a butler".

 ## How to install